Sveder/mousetrap.help/README.md

 ``.mousetrap_sequence`` - the whole sequence including the key, "then", "+" and ","

-Maybe in the future we'll add more styling and provide other styles that look like other site's help page.
+Maybe in the future we'll add more styling options and provide other styles as an example.

 ## Development
 Feel free to report bugs and add features and suggestions either through github issues or by email to m@sveder.com.

+## License
+Mousetrap.help is licensed under the [apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Additional Credits